newscoop/newscoop-docs/cookbook/custom_template_lists.rst

-Creating Custom Lists for Newcoop Templates
+Creating Custom Lists for Newscoop Templates
 --------------------------------------------

 In Newscoop templates you can use Smarty3 lists to display Newscoop content: